-- Don’t use a feel-good, visionary “Mission Statement” on your overview slide.
-Mission statements have also become a joke in the venture industry.
+Don’t use an empty, visionary “Mission Statement” on your overview slide.
+“Empowering the Future of Mobile.”
+Meaningless mission statements have become a joke in the venture industry.
 It’s like saying, “Our projections are conservative.”
-Focus on making sure your statement of your company’s value proposition is crisp, clear, and unique.
+Focus on making sure your statement of your company’s value proposition is crisp, clear, and compelling.

-- You don’t have to be “conservative,” but you do have to be realistic.
+Your projections don’t have to be “conservative,” but they do have to be realistic.
 Almost every entrepreneur fails to be realistic about how long things take in the real world (vs. the spreadsheet world).
 Whether it’s the time to complete product development, or the time to close the next ten sales, entrepreneurs are pathologically optimistic.
-As with your financials, find examples of comparable challenges addressed by other companies, and use that data in your model.
+Find examples of comparable challenges addressed by other companies, and use that data in your model.

-- Never ever put so much text on a page that the investor has to read it.
+Never ever put so much text on a page that the investor has to stop listening to you in order to read it.
 Everything should be short, content-rich bullets in a font large enough to read without squinting.
 The words are simply reinforcement of the points you are making orally.
 Pictures, graphs, and charts should be uncluttered and make clear, compelling points.
 If they have to be deconstructed and explained piece by piece, you will lose focus and momentum.

 A good pitch is very rare.
 It is so hard executing on everything else that has to be done to build a successful company, pitching often suffers.
 But the ability to pitch is a key indicator for investors—if the entrepreneur doesn’t know how to sell, how can he or she build a great company?

 At Garage Technology Ventures, we appreciate how hard you have worked to get to where you are, and how hard you have worked to craft your investor presentation.
 We wish we could work with all the great entrepreneurs we meet, but unfortunately we can’t.
 Please help us get to know you better by telling your story clearly and concisely.